Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Experimental evaluation

 \section{Experimental evaluation}

 We now describe our experimental evaluation of using polar encoding for classification.
-Concretely, we ask whether it leads to better classification performance than the traditional approach of mean/mode imputation with missing-indicators.
+Concretely, we ask whether it leads to better classification performance than the sophisticated imputation strategies MICE and MIDAS and mean/mode imputation with missing-indicators.